-The Corporation's compensation comprises: (i) base salary and benefits, (ii) an annual incentive plan, and (iii) incentive stock options under the stock option plan of the Corporation.
+The Corporation's compensation comprises: (i) base salary and benefits, (ii) a short term incentive component, and (iii) long term incentive component in the form of incentive stock options or restricted stock units (RSU's) under the Omnibus Equity Incentive Plan of the Corporation.
 Each component of the executive compensation program is addressed below.